AllanKipchumba/ticketingApp/README.md

 - **NATS Streaming Server**: NATS Streaming Server provides the underlying messaging infrastructure for the stream of events that allow communication between services.

 Thank you for your interest in the Ticketing App!
-We hope you find this microservices-based application informative and useful for understanding the architecture and technologies involved.
+I hope you find this microservices-based application informative and useful for understanding the architecture and technologies involved.
 If you have any further questions or need assistance, please don't hesitate to reach out.